Old Mancunian Alumni Awards

 Honourees should represent a variety of fields and lifetime accomplishments; these awards should demonstrate that alumni in a wide variety of backgrounds, all with roots at MGS, excel in their chosen fields.

-The awards are presented annually at The Old Boys’ Dinner in November.
-The closing date for 2020 nominations is Friday 11 September.
+The awards are presented annually at The Old Boys’ Dinner.

 Junior Alumni Award - This award recognises outstanding achievements of alumni under the age of 40.
 With a broad scope, the award celebrates what younger alumni have achieved in their shorter career span.